mwgielen/jackal/README.md

 ```
 cat ranges.txt | jk-ranges
 ```
-As long as the save is not disabled jackal will parse the input and store it in elasticsearch.
+Jackal will parse the input and store it in elasticsearch.
-After doing this the ranges are shown on screen and later can be retrieved by using jk-ranges again.
+After doing this the ranges are shown on screen and later can be retrieved by using jk-ranges.

-The same can be done by piping a file of ip addresses to jk-hosts:
+The same can be done by piping a file of ip addresses to jk-hosts and usernames to jk-users:
 ```
 cat hosts.txt | jk-hosts
+echo "admin"  | jk-users
 ```

-The hosts can be retrieved by using jk-hosts again.
+If you know a specific user, host or range is in the database you can also retrieve the information this way.

-To import a nmap scan into jackal use jk-import-nmap with the file flag:
+To import a nmap scan into jackal use jk-import-nmap:
 ```
-jk-import-nmap /your/nmap/scan.xml
+jk-import-nmap /your/nmap/scan.xml other/scan.xml
 ```
-After the import is done the results can be shown by running the jk-hosts.
+After the import is done the results can be shown by running the jk-hosts and jk-services tools.

 To filter the output of jk-hosts pipe the output to jk-filter and give a single argument to filter, for example:
 ```